nescafe-abuser/nescafe-abuser/README.md

 ## About me

 I am Maharshi Mukherjee.
 A Computer Science student at Kalinga Institute of Industrial Technology.
-I like to work with C, Python, BASH and Rust.
+I like to work with C, BASH and Rust.

 I occasionally make videos showcasing things I have built.
 I plan to start a tech blog later.